kevinlindstrom/E_Field_Animations/README.md

 ## Installation Instructions:
 You most likely already have everything you need if you already use python.
-In case you required anything to run `animation.py`, see below
+In case you require anything to run `animation.py`, see below

 ### Python & PIP
 #### Install python + pip on Linux OS with apt: